Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: System Model and Problem Formulation

 and $\mathbf{Z} \sim \mathcal{CN}(0, \sigma^2 \mathbf{I}_K)$ is the additive Gaussian noise vector at the receiver.
 Here, ${\bm \Theta}$ is the $N\times N$ reflecting coefficient matrix induced by RIS taking the form of

 where ${ \theta}_m$ is the phase-shifting coefficient of the $m$-th reflective element on the RIS and ${\text{diag}}(\cdot)$ denotes a diagonal matrix whose diagonal elements are given by the corresponding entries of the argument.
 Implicit in this discrete-time channel model is the assumption that the transmitter and the RIS operate at the same symbol rate.
+The case in which the RIS operates at a slower rate is treated in Section \ref{sec:different_rate}.

 An important special case of model \eqref{general_model} is when the direct path from the transmitter to the receiver is blocked, i.e. $\mathbf{F}=\mathbf{0}$.
 In this case, model \eqref{general_model} reduces to